...

 Neurobiological Benefits

-• Enhanced Emotional Regulation: Music activates the amygdala, which processes emotions.
+• Enhanced Emotional Regulation: Music therapy activates the amygdala, which processes emotions.
+Neurologic Music Therapy specifically targets brain areas that aid in emotional control.

-• Mood Stabilization: Music can help balance serotonin levels, which are essential in mood regulation.
+• Mood Stabilization: Music can help balance serotonin levels, essential in mood regulation, which can improve both emotional and physical health.

 How Music Therapy as a Tool for Expressing Emotions in Teen Depression Works

-Music therapy provides a unique and powerful way for teens to process and express their emotions.
+Music therapy sessions provide a unique and powerful way for teens to process and express their emotions.
 Let’s explore how.

 Emotional Expression